wonsunahn/CS1632_MonkeySim/README.md

 # Submission

-Each pairwise group will do one submission to GradeScope as usual.
-The submitting member must use the "View or edit group" link at the top-right corner of the assignment page after submission to add his/her partner.

 The submission is divided into two parts:

 1. Submit the repository created by GitHub Classroom for your team to